wxsms/vite-plugin-libcss/README.md

 });
 ```

-Note that this plugin can only work with [library-mode](https://vitejs.dev/guide/build.html#library-mode).
+Note that this plugin will only work with [library-mode](https://vitejs.dev/guide/build.html#library-mode) and es format build.